cilium/cilium/Documentation/bpf.rst

   to ``/sys/fs/bpf/tc/globals/acc_map`` for the given example.
 Due to the ``PIN_GLOBAL_NS``, the map will be placed under ``/sys/fs/bpf/tc/globals/``.
   ``globals`` acts as a global namespace that spans across object files.
-  If the example would have used ``PIN_OBJECT_NS``, then tc will create a directory that is local to the object file.
+  If the example used ``PIN_OBJECT_NS``, then tc would create a directory that is local to the object file.
 For example, different C files with BPF code could have the same ``acc_map`` definition as above with a ``PIN_GLOBAL_NS`` pinning.
-In that case, the map will be shared among BPF programs originating from various object files. ``PIN_NONE`` would mean that the map is not placed into the BPF file system as a node, and would as a result not be accessible from user space after tc has quit.
+In that case, the map will be shared among BPF programs originating from various object files. ``PIN_NONE`` would mean that the map is not placed into the BPF file system as a node, and as a result will not be accessible from user space after tc quits.
 It would also mean that tc creates two separate map instances for each program, since it cannot retrieve a previously pinned map under that name.
 The ``acc_map`` part from the mentioned path is the name of the map as specified in the source code.

-  Thus, upon below loading of the ``ingress`` program, tc will find that no such map exists in the BPF file system and creates a new one.
-  Upon success, it will also pin the map, so that when the ``egress`` program is loaded through tc, it will find that such map already exists in the BPF file system and will reuse that for the ``egress`` program.
+  Thus, upon loading of the ``ingress`` program, tc will find that no such map exists in the BPF file system and creates a new one.
+On success, the map will also be pinned, so that when the ``egress`` program is loaded through tc, it will find that such map already exists in the BPF file system and will reuse that for the ``egress`` program.
 The loader also makes sure in case maps exist with the same name that also their properties (key / value size, etc) match.

-  Just like tc can retrieve the same map, also third party applications can use the ``BPF_OBJ_GET`` command from the bpf system call in order to create a new file descriptor that points to the same map instance, which can then be used to lookup / update / delete map elements.
+  Just like tc can retrieve the same map, also third party applications can use the ``BPF_OBJ_GET`` command from the bpf system call in order to create a new file descriptor pointing to the same map instance, which can then be used to lookup / update / delete map elements.

   The code can be compiled and loaded via iproute2 as follows: